-4. The long term vision of the region's energy sector is to ensure: (a) energy security through availability of adequate volumes of commercial energy (and energy services of acceptable quality) to all physical and juridical persons in a reliable, affordable, financially sustainable and environmentally sound manner and (b) economic growth through energy trade.
+4. The long term vision of the region's energy sector is to ensure: (a) energy security through the balanced development of the region's energy infrastructure and institutions, stronger integration of the region's energy markets to make available adequate volumes of commercial energy (and energy services of acceptable quality) to all physical and juridical persons in a reliable, affordable, financially sustainable and environmentally sound manner; and (b) economic growth through energy trade.